 - 8 ounces cream cheese, at room temperature

 - Make the gingerbread cupcakes

-- 2. Cream the butter and brown sugar in a large mixing bowl until light and fluffy.
+- 2. Beat the butter and brown sugar in a large bowl until light and fluffy.
 Beat in the molasses, egg, and vanilla.
 In a small bowl, stir together the boiling water and baking soda until dissolved.
 Stir the baking soda water into the molasses mixture.

 - 3. Sift together the flour, cinnamon, ginger, cloves, lemon zest, and salt into a small bowl.
 Whisk the flour mixture into the molasses mixture until the batter is combined.

 - 4. Spoon the gingerbread batter into the prepared muffin cups.
 Bake the cupcakes until a toothpick inserted in the center of one or two of the cupcakes comes out clean, about 20 minutes.
 Remove the cupcakes from the oven and allow them to cool for 5 minutes before removing them from the pan.

 - 5. Place the gingerbread cupcakes on a rack to cool for 30 minutes.

 - 6. Cream together the cream cheese and sugar in a medium mixing bowl until light and fluffy.
 Beat in the vanilla.
 Add the lemon juice, lemon zest, and cardamom and beat until fluffy and smooth.
 Chill the frosting in the refrigerator until ready to use.

 - 7. Spread the cream cheese frosting generously over the cooled cupcakes.